|**These are clickable page links**|

 The wiring is either not heavy enough, or there is a loose connection, or both, no ifs and no buts!!

-8 B&S (it's around 8mm²), and please do both positive and negative wired direct to/from the battery.
+8 B&S (it's around 8mm²), and please do both positive and negative wired direct to and from the battery.

-I suggest that folks use this size cable on all fridges, it is a one off expense that is very well spent.
+I suggest that folks use this size cable on all fridges, it is a one off expense that is well worthwhile and money very well spent.

 The problem in many cases is not only the wrong wiring size,